 1. What is a commercial DUI in Nevada?

-Under NRS 484C.120, a commercial driver DUI in Nevada is when a person with a BAC of 0.04% to less than 0.08% is “in actual physical control of a commercial motor vehicle on a highway or on premises to which the public has access.”
-Non-commercial drivers typically include:
+Under NRS 484C.120, a commercial driver DUI in Nevada is when you have a BAC of 0.04% to less than 0.08% and are “in actual physical control of a commercial motor vehicle on a highway or on premises to which the public has access.”1 Commercial drivers typically comprise:

 - Bus drivers (including party buses);